 The petition should clearly state the basis of the disagreement and may include any additional relevant information for medical staff members.
-The petitioner must acknowledge that he/she has read the petition and all attachments, if any, in order for their signature to be considered valid.
+The petitioner must acknowledge reading the petition and all attachments, if any, in order for their signature to be considered valid.
 Once a majority of the medical staff has signed the petition, the petition and any attachments as well as a list of petitioners shall be forwarded to the medical board.